Well-posedness for mean-field evolutions arising in superconductivity: Global existence

 \subsection{Propagation of regularity}

-As local existence is established in Proposition~\ref{prop:locexist} only for smooth enough data, it is necessary for the global existence result to first prove propagation of regularity along the flow.
-We prove it here as a consequence of the boundedness of the vorticity $\omega$.
-We begin with Sobolev $H^s$-regularity, and then turn to Hölder regularity.
+Since local existence is established in Section~\ref{chap:local} only for smooth enough data, it is necessary for the global existence result to first prove propagation of regularity along the flow.
+In this section, we show that propagation of regularity is a consequence of the boundedness of the vorticity $\omega$, which has itself been proven to hold in various regimes in Lemmas~\ref{lem:Lpvort} and~\ref{lem:Lpest} above.
+We start with the propagation of Sobolev $H^s$-regularity.